 Difficult vaginal delivery of a large sized baby, multiple births, episiotomy incisions during delivery, or use of instrumental delivery like the forcepse or vacuum extractor can cause significant perineal trauma and pelvic floor muscle tears, leading to a wide lax vagina, and later pelvic organ prolapse, with urinary and fecal incontinence.

-Flatus and stool incontinence may develop due to extensive tears in anal sphincter and perineal muscles, and may need surgical repair, a complete perineal tear or fecal fistula (canal between anus and vagina) may be found and require repair during the procedure.
+Flatus and stool incontinence may develop due to tears in anal sphincter and perineal muscles, and may need surgical repair, a complete perineal tear or fecal fistula (canal between anus and vagina) may be found and require a repair procedure.